Barbara's Barking

 Share Lovely memories, born there in 1956moved away 1979...worked in Woollies first Saturday job travelled to the City via the station, when to Saturday morning pics at the Odean..remember Worrickers and obvs Barking Park and the Carnival xx on Facebook Share Lovely memories, born there in 1956moved away 1979...worked in Woollies first Saturday job travelled to the City via the station, when to Saturday morning pics at the Odean..remember Worrickers and obvs Barking Park and the Carnival xx on Twitter Share Lovely memories, born there in 1956moved away 1979...worked in Woollies first Saturday job travelled to the City via the station, when to Saturday morning pics at the Odean..remember Worrickers and obvs Barking Park and the Carnival xx on Linkedin Email Lovely memories, born there in 1956moved away 1979...worked in Woollies first Saturday job travelled to the City via the station, when to Saturday morning pics at the Odean..remember Worrickers and obvs Barking Park and the Carnival xx link

-Mikan Dan over 2 years ago
+Mikan Dan almost 3 years ago

 Thank you for such fantastic photos and telling about your life story!
 Interesting to see a bygone Barking.